-Operationally, implementing NAbC on these (0, 1) measures is no different from implementing it on Pearson's or Kendall's or Spearman's; the (0, 1) instead of (-1, 1) range does not even change how we reflect at the boundary when fitting the nonparametric kernel.
-This is because specific cells of the Cholesky factor can validly be negative, making the assignation in the last line of the "Correlations to Angles" code in Table A above sometimes assign an angle value slightly above $\pi/2$, even though $\pi/2$ corresponds to a measure value of zero.45 So this is a soft upper boundary in this case, even though the measure's range of (0,1) typically is not.46 So when NAbC generates angle θ , we continue to reflect based on: if $\theta < 0$ then $\theta \leftarrow -\theta$; if $\theta > \pi$ then $\theta \leftarrow (2\pi - \theta)$, since for measures with a (0,1) range, the upper bound of π will never be reached, and the lower bound of zero remains valid and hard.
-So NAbC applies in exactly the same way, for all of these positive definite dependence measures, whether their range of values is (-1, 1) or (0, 1).
+On a separate but related note, the ranges of many of the 'newer' dependence measures (e.g. Szekely's, Lancaster's, and Chatterjee's) are (0, 1) instead of (-1, 1) like the big 3, but operationally, implementing NAbC on these measures does not change, even as it relates to how we reflect at the boundary when fitting the nonparametric kernel.
+This is because specific cells of the Cholesky factor can validly be negative, making the assignation in the last line of the "Correlations to Angles" code in Table A above sometimes assign an angle value slightly above $\pi/2$, even though $\pi/2$ corresponds to a measure value of zero.58 So this is a soft upper boundary in this case, even though the measure's range of (0,1) typically is not.59 So when NAbC generates angle θ , we continue to reflect based on:

+if $\theta < 0$ then $\theta \leftarrow -\theta$; if $\theta > \pi$ then $\theta \leftarrow (2\pi - \theta)$, since for measures with a (0,1) range, the upper bound of π will never be reached, and the lower bound of zero remains valid and hard.
+So NAbC applies in exactly the same way, for all of these dependence measures, whether their range of values is (-1, 1) or (0, 1).

-Finally, again note that the condition of symmetric positive definiteness holds not only for all relevant dependence measures, as shown above, but also under all relevant real-world data conditions: that is, multivariate financial returns data whose marginal distributions typically are characterized by varying and different degrees of asymmetry, heavy-tailedness, (non-)stationarity, and serial correlation.
+Finally, again note that the condition of symmetric positive definiteness holds not only for all relevant dependence measures, as shown above, but also under all relevant real-world data conditions: that is, multivariate financial returns data whose marginal distributions typically are characterized by varying and different degrees of asymmetry, heavy-tailedness, non-stationarity, and serial correlation.
 So this is a very weak and general condition, allowing for the extremely wide-ranging application of NAbC.